How to spot 5 common developmental delays in preschoolers

 Language delays are the most common type of delay and include late talking, little to no babbling, etc. A child may not have said his first words and may be unable to form or communicate in simple or complete sentences.

-Social-emotional delays include delays in smiling, making eye contact, and beginning to understand emotions, while behavioural delays consist of late toilet training, following simple instructions, and understanding limits.
+Social-emotional delays include delays in smiling, making eye contact, and beginning to understand emotions.
+Social or emotional delays may be related to an autism spectrum disorder, and early intervention is significant for progress.
+Behavioural delays consist of late toilet training, following simple instructions, and understanding limits.

 For a preschooler, a cognitive delay may be the inability to understand the concepts of cause and effect or may suffer from learning difficulties.
 Similarly, a preschooler with behavioural delays may show signs of frustration or prolonged tantrums and outbursts.